andymeneely/squib/docs/dsl/text.rst

 ellipsize
   default: ``:end``

   When width and height are set, determines the behavior of overflowing text.
+If set to ``:autoscale``, text is automatically scaled down from the set font size to the largest size that does no longer ellipsize.
 Also: `true` maps to `:end` and `false` maps to `:none`.
-Default `:end` [:none, :start, :middle, :end, true, false].
-Also, as mentioned in :doc:`/config`, if text is ellipsized a warning is thrown.
+Also, as mentioned in :doc:`/config`, if text is ellipsized a warning is thrown. [:none, :start, :middle, :end, true, false]

 angle
   default: ``0``